belize zoo

 Most of all, I enjoyed watching Allie walk around the butterfly compound in awe, asking me to take pictures; this was one type of flying she clearly loved.

-I’m not sure if it was all of the animals we watched flying around us, or it was just that the initial travel jitters were gone, but Allie’s flight home was much more smooth.
+I’m not sure if it was all of the animals we watched flying around us or if it was just that the initial travel jitters were gone, but Allie’s flight home was much smoother.
 No flushed face, no hot flashes, no motion sickness – even in the smallest of planes!
 I can only hope that Allie’s annoyance and fear of flying diminished a little bit on this trip.
-And next time she gets the opportunity to go out of the country – she’ll fly even further!
+And next time she gets the opportunity to go out of the country, she’ll fly even further!

 Want to learn more about the Niece Project or start your own?